Fatal1ty/openapify/README.md

     ...
 ```

-And the specification document will look like this:
+And the generated specification document will look like this:

 ```yaml
 paths: